TL;DR

 Standard Licensed Drugs

-Insurers will cover drugs that have been licensed for use in the UK by the Medicines and Healthcare products Regulatory Agency (MHRA).
+Insurers may cover drugs that have been licensed for use in the UK by the Medicines and Healthcare products Regulatory Agency (MHRA).
 This is the government body responsible for ensuring medicines work and are acceptably safe.

 High-Cost Drugs and Cancer Treatment